mmkepler/stock-chart-DeprecatedAPI/README.md

-#  Stock Market Charting App
+#  Stock Market Charting App - No longer hosted, code only

 This started out as a Free Code Camp project, but they redid all the requirements while I was working ont this.